your cart

 8 Essential Ingredients for Chinese Cooking

 If you’re looking to get into Chinese cooking, chances are you won't have all the necessary ingredients in your cupboards.
-Fundamentally, most Chinese dishes are made up of or utilise a few basic ingredients, some of which you may have in your home already, some which you may not.
-That is why we have compiled a list of the eight must-have Chinese ingredients you should stock your cupboards with:
+Fundamentally, most Chinese dishes are made up of or utilise a few basic ingredients, some of which you may have in your home already, and some of which you may not.

 Shaoxing Wine

 Shaoxing wine is a cooking wine that is traditionally used in Chinese cooking.
 A lot of Chinese cooks and cooking enthusiasts find that a good-quality Shaoxing wine can be difficult to source outside of China, particularly because a traditional Shaoxing wine should contain no salt.
-Salt is usually added to Shaoxing wine because it makes it easier to sell without liquor restrictions in some countries.
-It is therefore recommended that you buy this product from specialist sellers such as Oriental Mart to ensure you get a truly authentic product.

 Soy Sauce (Light Soy Sauce)